jeantessier/book-reviews/node_graphql_federation/README.md

 }
 ```

+If you are signed in, you can omit `reviewerId` from the variables and the
+system will use your user credentials when creating the review.

 ### Removing Content

 #### Removing a Book

+> You need admin privileges to remove books.

 You can use this query to remove an existing book entry: